inniyah/preppy/docs/index.rst

 Moving on, most major web frameworks have settled on a templating system.
 The most popular ones, such as Django or Jinja, are very full-featured.
 They have focused on creating a new language for web designers.
 They are getting fairly big and complex and they impose their own learning curve.
-THey also result in template programming becoming a different skill to the main application, and sometimes with a different philosophy.
+They also result in template programming becoming a different skill to the main application, and sometimes with a different philosophy.
 For example, in the Django world, templates are supposed to be coded by designers who lack programming skills,